Ronny Thompson

+Later career (2007-present)

+Broadcasting

 Thompson joined Comcast SportsNet in 2007, offering pre-game/postgame analysis for the Washington Wizards and color commentary for college games.
-He also hosted the series My Life 365 with Ron Thompson, which featured interviews with the preeminent athletes and media figures of the United States.
-His subjects included sports/media moguls Ted Leonsis and Sheila Johnson, former Duke University swingman Grant Hill, Georgetown Hoyas teammate Alonzo Mourning, and legendary Hoyas guard Allen Iverson;Thompson received an Emmy for the latter interview.
+He hosted the series My Life 365 with Ron Thompson, which featured interviews with the preeminent athletes and media figures.
+His subjects included moguls Ted Leonsis and Sheila Johnson, former Duke University star Grant Hill, Georgetown teammate Alonzo Mourning, and legendary Hoyas player Allen Iverson; Thompson received a regional Emmy award for the latter interview.

 Thompson also conducted a rare, exclusive interview with Los Angeles Lakers guard Kobe Bryant months before he helped the Lakers secure their seventeenth franchise title.
 In the summer of 2010, Thompson served as director of the Kobe Bryant/Nike Summer Basketball Camp which toured China.

-Thompson is also a contributor to NBA TV and occasionally served as guest-host for his father's The John Thompson Show, which was broadcast daily on-air/online on ESPN Radio until ending its run in February 2012.
+Thompson has also been a contributor to NBA TV and occasionally served as guest-host for his father's The John Thompson Show, which was broadcast daily on-air and online on ESPN Radio until February 2012.

+Return to Georgetown

+In July 2017, following the hiring of Patrick Ewing as the head basketball coach at Georgetown, it was announced that Thompson would be rejoining the Hoyas' coaching staff.
+During Ewing's tenure as head coach, Thompson was the program's chief of staff.
+Thompson left Georgetown after Ewing's 2023 firing.

+Personal life

+Thompson is the son of Gwen Thompson and former Georgetown University head coach John Thompson.
+He has two siblings, Tiffany and John Thompson III, the latter of whom is also a former Georgetown head coach.